Positive graphs: Subgraphs of positive graphs

 We prove this by induction.
-If $k = 0$, then the condition is the same as the assertion.
-Now, let us assume that the statement is true for a $k$.
-Using Lemmas \ref{pos2} and \ref{constr}, we separate each class according to the number of neighbors in the different other classes.
-This way we divide the classes according to the $(k + 1)$-walk-trees. \end{proof}
+If $k = 0$ then $\RR_0$ is the trivial partition, hence the assertion follows from the positivity of $G$.
+Now let us assume that the statement is true for $k$.
+Clearly, $R_{k+1}(G,v)$ is determined by the \textit{neighborhood profile}, the multi-set $\{ R_k(G,u) : u \sim v\}$.
+Using Corollary~\ref{COR:constr}, we separate each class $Q$ into subclasses so that $u, v \in Q$ end up in the same class if and only if their neighborhood profiles are the same.
+The new partition is exactly $\RR_{k+1}$. \end{proof}

-\begin{Corollary} If $G$ is positive, then the subgraph spanned by the preimage of an arbitrary set under a walk-tree function is also positive. \end{Corollary}
+\begin{Corollary} Let $G(V,E)$ be a positive graph, and let $S \subset V$ be the union of some classes of the walk-tree partition.
+Then $G[S]$ is also positive. \end{Corollary}

-\begin{proof} Suppose that the subgraph is negative with some $W$.
-Let us extend (and then renormalize) the ground set $[0, 1]$ with one more class for the other nodes of $G$, and set $W=1$ at the extension of the domain of $W$.
-This way we get the same negative homomorphism number, which remains negative after renormalization. \end{proof}